Swingline0/woocommerce-cardconnect/readme.txt

 * Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
 * Activate the plugin;
 * Configure the plugin settings in WooCommerce > Settings > Checkout > Card Connect
-* Contact your CardConnect representative for your merchant ID and credentials
+* Contact your CardConnect representative for your merchant ID and credentials, and to activate your account for WooCommerce usage.

 == Frequently Asked Questions ==